 So I did my research and after a thorough, meticulous examination of news, American movies, and my friends and family’s expert opinions asking is Iran safe and it emerged that here I would be murdered, kidnapped, beaten, robbed, scammed, killed in a terrorist attack, and finally sold as a sex slave.
 In this precise order!

 But I decided to go, to brave it, and now, from this comfortable, air-conditioned office in Tehran, I can tell you that news, American movies, and my family’s opinions are hardly truthful!
 Unbelievable, right?
 It was never easy to distinguish between propaganda and genuine information.
 Only now that I’m here, I have an idea about the truth.
 I will tell you what I found out.

-This may come as a surprise to you, but far from the awful, politically motivated media depictions in the West, Iran is a really safe country.
-For example, the two risk assessment institutions “International SOS” and “Risk control” evaluate Iran’s risk to travelers to be comparable to that of most European countries’.
-They have a nice world map, with the levels of risk associated by country, and if you want to see it for yourself and have more info on how the research was done, go to this web page.
+This may come as a surprise to you, but far from the awful, politically motivated media depictions in the West, Iran is a safe country.
+For example, the two risk assessment institutions “International SOS” and “Risk control” evaluate Iran’s risk to travelers to be comparable to that of most European countries.
+They have a nice world map, with the levels of risk associated with the country, and if you want to see it for yourself and have more info on how the research was done, go to this web page.
 It’s very useful for travelers going anywhere.

 Iran is the safest country I have encountered during my trip.
 Yes, safer than southeast Europe, and yes, safer than the tourist-ridden Turkey.

-Therefore, I will cover in a few points, what you should know and do about your safety while you are traveling to Iran.
+Therefore, I will cover a few points, what you should know and do about your safety while you are traveling to Iran.